International Council for Traditions of Music and Dance

 While English will be the general medium for the symposium, submissions and presentations in Italian and French are also welcome.
 Although we hope that many participants will be able to attend in person, the Symposium will be hybrid, allowing for prerecorded/online contributions to accommodate greater access.

-Proposals for individual papers must include the following:
+Proposals for individual papers must include the following in a .docx attachment:

 Title and an abstract not exceeding 250 words; full contact information including address, phone and e-mail.